Joy-Euse/CommunityChoice/README.md

-# VoteChain - Decentralized Voting Platform
+# CommunityChoice - Decentralized Voting Platform

-VoteChain is a modern, secure, and transparent decentralized voting platform built on the Ethereum blockchain.
+CommunityChoice is a modern, secure, and transparent decentralized voting platform built on the Ethereum blockchain.
 It enables organizations to conduct fair and tamper-proof elections while providing real-time analytics and a user-friendly interface.